abif47/RecyclerViewFundamentals-Starter/README.md

-TrackMySleepQuality with RecyclerView - Starter Code for 7.3
+TrackMySleepQuality with RecyclerView - Starter Code for 7.4
 ============================================================

-Starter code for Android Kotlin Fundamentals Codelab 7.3 GridLayout with RecyclerView
+Starter code for Android Kotlin Fundamentals Codelab 7.4 Interacting with RecyclerView items

 Introduction
 ------------